johnbillion/action-wordpress-plugin-attestation/README.md

 Do you use GitHub Actions to deploy your plugin to the WordPress.org plugin directory?
 Add this action to your deployment workflow to generate a [build provenance attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds) of the plugin ZIP file on WordPress.org.

-This action integrates well with [the WordPress.org Plugin Deploy action](https://github.com/marketplace/actions/wordpress-plugin-deploy), but it will work with any workflow which deploys your plugin.
+This action integrates well with [the WordPress Plugin Deploy action](https://github.com/marketplace/actions/wordpress-plugin-deploy), but it can work with any workflow which deploys your plugin.

 ## What is this and why should I use it?